wpswings/woo-one-click-upsell-funnel/README.txt

 == Frequently Asked Questions ==

-= I installed an upsell plugin, created funnels and added the offers too but still, it does not show up on purchasing the funnel targets? =
+= I installed an upsell plugin, created funnels, and added the offers too but still, it does not show up on purchasing the funnel targets. =

-If the upsell offers are not showing, make sure:
+If the upsell offers are not showing, make sure the:
 1) You’ve enabled the One-Click Upsell funnel plugin.
-Navigate to the Global Settings and enable the plugin if it is disabled.
+Navigate to Global Settings and enable the plugin if it is disabled.
 2) Your funnel is not in Sandbox Mode.
 If it is, edit the funnel and make it Live, and Save Changes.
 3) You are testing for the correct target product or category you’ve set in the funnel.
 4) The offer page is published.
 5) You’re making the payment through one of our supported payment gateways.
-If you make payments through a payment gateway not supported by our plugin, the offer will not be displayed.
+The offer will not be displayed if you make payments through a payment gateway not supported by our plugin.
+6) Make sure you have selected any one of the following templates or made your own custom template and inserted a page link.

-= What types of Products does upsell plugin supports? =
+= What types of Products do upsell plugin support? =

 **Free Version**: Only Simple Products.